Numite/musicProject/README.rst

 --------------------
 * Auto leave the bot after 5 minutes of no activity, after song ended.
 * Add status what/if the bot is playing music
-* Add feedback and bug doc
 * Fix all wanky for-loops to remove and add N songs.
 It works but it's janky code.
 * Move all code from main loops to dedicated functions.
+* Add a version command

 Changelog
 --------------------

+* V1.3
+    1. Added timer to restart function and .then() nesting to ensure execution order

 * V1.2
-    * Added a skiped-songs queue so that a mistake skip can be undone
+    1. Added a skiped-songs queue so that a mistake skip can be undone
-    * Added a 150 max songs in queue
+    #.
+Added a 150 max songs in queue
-    * Added a restart function which clears all structs and resets the connection
+    #.
+Added a restart function which clears all structs and resets the connection
-    * Added youtube search into the bot directly
+    #.
+Added youtube search into the bot directly

 * V1.1
-    * Updated play function to support playing playlists
+    1. Updated play function to support playing playlists
-    * Cleaned up a lot of the bugs
+    #.
+Cleaned up a lot of the bugs
-    * Added more bugs for later
+    #.
+Added more bugs for later
-    * Added a function to list the current songs and up the 5 next songs
+    #.
+Added a function to list the current songs and up the 5 next songs

 * V1.0
     * Started project.
 Added play, skip, stop functions.